DevAgnihotri/MCA_Sem_2/DBMS/Unit-3 (Norm).md

 A relation is in **2NF** if:

 - It is in 1NF.
-- If in a Realtion all Condidate keys are simple cand. keys
+- If in a Realtion all Candidate keys are simple cand. keys
 - All non-prime attributes are fully functionally dependent on the primary key (no partial dependency(NP depends on NP)).

 **Example:**